WHAT TO SEE ON AN 8-DAY TOUR OF IRELAND

 Fans of history, books and collegiate atmosphere will want to visit the historic Trinity College and see the ancient Book of Kells.

 There are plenty of fun activities you could also add to your itinerary should you have the time.
 Enjoy an afternoon tea in a double decker vintage bus as you sightsee around the city.
 Or you could grab a pint at the Guinness Storehouse for a taste of their world-famous beer.

 Spend the night in the Dublin area.

-This morning you start your road trip around Ireland.
+This morning you start your trip around Ireland.
 You’ll cross the country to make your way toward the west coast.
 Through the midlands there are a few worthwhile stops to make on your journey.

 You can immerse yourself in local history at Trim Castle, the largest Anglo-Norman castle in Ireland.
-You could make a pit stop at Kilbeggan Distillery to see how the local whiskey is made.
+You could make a pit stop at Kilbeggan or Micil Distillery to see how the local whiskey is made.
 You’ll also come across the atmospheric ruins of Clonmacnoise where you could go for a stroll.

 Then, arrive in Galway city and find out why it is famous for being a cultural hub in Europe.
 Taste delicious seafood from the Atlantic Ocean and perhaps check out the lively pub scene.

 Spend the night in the Galway area.